Double8 – MTB & MTB – EA

 • Battery extenders or range extenders are forbidden.

-To take part in the Double8 E-MTB, you need 2 batteries.
+To take part in the Double8 E-MTB, you will need 2 batteries.
 The 2 batteries must have a minimum capacity of 500 Wh, with no maximum power limit.
 Races are divided into two categories (determined by the total power of the 2 batteries):

 Participants must have their own charger.
 There is no limit on charger power.